caiovbraga/cvb-demo/README.md

 # Demo

-This demo is a simple example of microservices architecture using:
+This is a simple example of microservices architecture using:

-* Docker
+* Docker / Docker Compose
 * MongoDB
 * Java Springboot
 * Apache + PHP